STUDENTS Policy

 A “relative caregiver” is

-defined by statute as a competent adult (18 years of age or older) who is
+defined by statute as a competent adult (18 years of age or older) who is related

-related to the student by blood, marriage or adoption, and who is not the
+to the student by blood, marriage or adoption, and who is not the parent.
+Relative caregivers are required to provide

-caregiver and they are responsible for the care of the student.
+they are responsible for the care of the student.
 (See Form 2835).

 A relative caregiver acting